SDCraigN/VBA-Challenge/README.md

                 Row = Row + 1
                 ' reset the Open Price
                 Open_Price = Cells(i + 1, Column + 2)
-                ' reset the Volumn Total
+                ' reset the Volume Total
                 Volume = 0
             'if cells are the same ticker
             Else